aabbtree77/twinpeekz/README.md

 * CSM, AA, baking, culling, LOD popping?
 Unlikely, but one needs a tighter frustum.
 Track its dimensions.

-* Vulkan, WebGPU?
+* Vulkan?
 Let's stick to Ubuntu and OpenGL as everything else is just too broken and disruptive.

 * Bloom/glow, water-underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755).